everhettoo/mediviz/README.md

 # Mediviz
-A prototype for viewing and analyzing medical images using CV and AI.
+A prototype for viewing and analyzing medical images using CV and AI; regularly updated for stability.

 ## Ways to run the app:
-1. Run the built (executable) from `dist/` for mac - the fastest
+A. Run the pre-built (executable) - the fastest \
-2. Run the python app
+B. Run the python app \
-3. Build and run on local machine
+C. Build and run on local machine

-## 1. Run the built (executable) from `dist/` for mac
+## A. Run the pre-built (executable)
-The fastest and easiest.
+The fastest and easiest is running the pre-built app (for macOS).
-1. Download the `mediviz` app from `dist` folder (in github) to your local machine
+1. Download the `mediviz` app from  <a href="https://github.com/everhettoo/mediviz/tree/main/dist">`dist`</a> folder (in this repo) to your local machine
-2. Double click `mediviz` app to run.
+2. Double click `mediviz` app to run

-## 2. Run the python app
+## Run the python app

 The project contents:
 - config/ – configure model path, dataset (for scatter-plot analysis), and LBP parameters